Skip to Main Content

 Vice President of Marketing & Communications, Samaritan Health Services

-Before joining Samaritan in 2022, Schauer served at Asante, a community-based not-for-profit health system in southern Oregon, where she spearheaded infrastructure development to support digital and traditional marketing, business development and communications efforts.
+Before joining Samaritan in 2022, Schauer served at Asante, a community-based not-for-profit health system in Southern Oregon, where she spearheaded infrastructure development to support digital and traditional marketing, business development and communications efforts.
 Under her leadership the department earned eight national and international recognitions in 2021.
 Prior to that, she directed system marketing at PeaceHealth, a health system serving three states in the Pacific Northwest, and led communications and marketing at the Oregon College of Oriental Medicine, a top-rated graduate medical school for acupuncture and Chinese medicine.

 Schauer earned a bachelor’s degree in English and journalism from Auburn University and a master’s in business administration from Pacific University.